ryndrb/dota2bot/README.md

 Evasion/damage reduction/aura items are just too good in bots games (since itemization isn't dynamic).
 It's also still very lineup dependent on how well they'll perform.

-Worth noting that I also use a vscript to improve the bots GPM and XPM (AP only), and also have them able to get neutral items (Check Buff).
+Worth noting that I also use a vscript to improve the bots GPM and XPM (AP only), and also have them able to get neutral items (Check Buff; Recommended to use).

 To anyone who've found this or is using it, if you have any feedback in improving the script, kindly post them on the Steam Workshop page: https://steamcommunity.com/workshop/filedetails/discussion/3139791706/4143942846477191222/